Almadhi07/Almadhi07/README.md

 I’m currently working on
 - Google Cloud AI Agents (ADK + Agent Starter Pack) for real-world workflows
 - A full-stack Expense Tracker web application
 - A Discord chatbot to help students with university resources

-🤝 I’m looking for help with
-- Improving AI agent reliability and evaluation
-- Security best practices for web and cloud apps
-- Monitoring and observability (logs, metrics, tracing)

 💬 Ask me about
 - Front-end development with React